The Icicle Works: 1984–1988: Touring years

-In early 1986, Beggars' Banquet compiled all the 12" mixes of the band's singles onto a UK-only LP entitled Seven Singles Deep, which hit No. 52 on the UK Albums Chart.
+In the early 1986, Beggars' Banquet compiled all the 12-inch mixes of the band's singles onto a UK-only LP entitled Seven Singles Deep, which hit No. 52 on the UK Albums Chart.

-In July 1986, The Icicle Works had a UK chart hit with the almost punk-sounding "Understanding Jane", which peaked at No. 52.
-The song was later covered by The Wildhearts on their 2008 covers album Stop Us If You've Heard It Before, vol. 1.
+In July 1986, the Icicle Works had a UK chart hit with "Understanding Jane", which peaked at No. 52.
 The pop-oriented follow-up single "Who Do You Want For Your Love" peaked at No. 54, and January 1987's "Evangeline" peaked at No. 53.
 All three songs found their way on to the 1987 album If You Want to Defeat Your Enemy Sing His Song, produced by Ian Broudie.
 The album was released in both Britain and North America and hit No. 28 on the UK Albums Chart.

-Later in 1987, The Icicle Works issued the single "High Time".
+Later in 1987, the Icicle Works issued the single "High Time".
 It peaked at No. 76 in the UK, but in 1988 it hit No. 13 on the newly created US Modern Rock chart.

-The band's fourth studio album, Blind, was produced by McNabb and issued in 1988, and reached the Top 40 of the album chart.
+The band's fourth album, Blind, was produced by McNabb and issued in 1988, and reached the Top 40 of the album chart.
 The album featured 13 tracks in the UK and Canada, but the US version of the album featured a different track listing, slightly edited versions of a few songs, and a different cover.
 Still, both versions of the album contained "High Time" and the minor British hit "Little Girl Lost", which peaked at No. 59.

 1989–1991: New line-up and split

-By the late 1980s, tensions within the group were increasing, allegedly due to McNabb's controlling ways.
-By 1988, in addition to writing virtually all of The Icicle Works' material (as well as singing and playing guitar) McNabb was producing the group's records.

-Shortly after Blind was issued, drummer Chris Sharrock departed to The La's.
-Sharrock would later join The Lightning Seeds and World Party, and would drum for Robbie Williams, Del Amitri, Eurythmics, Oasis and Beady Eye.
-As of 2018 he is the drummer for Noel Gallagher's High Flying Birds.
+Shortly after Blind was issued, drummer Chris Sharrock departed to the La's.
 Layhe also departed at this time.
 Beggars Banquet subsequently dropped the group from their roster.

-McNabb continued to perform under the name The Icicle Works for a while.
-Dave Green was promoted to official membership status, although he left the band within a year.
+McNabb continued to perform under the name the Icicle Works for a while.
+Green was promoted to official membership status, although he left the band within a year.
 Zak Starkey was added on drums for a time, and various keyboardists, bassists, and guitarists passed through before the band released their final album Permanent Damage (1990), recorded for Epic/Sony.
 By that time, the band's line-up was McNabb, bassist Roy Corkill, former 10cc and Jethro Tull drummer Paul Burgess, keyboardist Dave Baldwin, and backing vocalist Mark Revell.